Et-17/KOI_Documentation/KOI AI Camera.md

 ### Facial Detection

 If you don't need to know what face it is, but just where the face is, then you can use the offline facial detection system.

+### Image Classification

+Faces aren't the only things that can be recognized.
+The KOI can classisify any image.
+For example, you can train it with a photograph of scissors, and a photograph of a water bottle and it will be able to tell you if a future photograph is of scissors or of a water bottle.
+It can store a maximum of 40 items.

 ### Barcode & QR Reading